-- with Wilko Graf von Hardenberg.
-“Communities and Collections: The Spirit of the Commons in Digital Environmental History.”
-In Methodological Challenges in Nature-Culture and Environmental History Research, edited by Jocelyn Thorpe, Stephanie Rutherford, and L. Anders Sandberg, 260–71.
-UK: Routledge, 2017.
+“Communities and Collections: The Spirit of the Commons in Digital Environmental History,” with Wilko Graf von Hardenberg, in Methodological Challenges in Nature-Culture and Environmental History Research, ed.
+J. Thorpe, S. Rutherford and L. A. Sandberg (Routledge 2017).

-- “Technology Heritage Online: A Review of the Digital Museum Inventing Europe.”
-In Objects in Motion: Globalizing Technology, edited by Bryan Dewalt and Nina Möller.
-Washington, DC: Smithsonian Institution Scholarly Press, 2016.
+“Technology Heritage Online: A Review of the Digital Museum Inventing Europe,” in Objects in Motion: Globalizing Technology, ed.
+B. Dewalt and N. Möllers (Smithsonian Scholarly Press 2016).

 “Territorial appeals in post-wall German filmmaking: The case of Good Bye, Lenin!," Antipode: A Radical Journal of Geography 45.4 (2013): 760-78.